Keeping your furloughed workforce focused with intelligent communications will again be high on the agenda in the current climate.

 Amongst those experiencing that reminder most keenly, are the business leaders across the country who have had to take actions of the most unprecedented nature to protect everything they have worked so hard to create, maintain and grow.
-Of those leaders forced into making the most difficult of decisions, are the roughly 50% of leaders who have put all, or at least a significant proportion of their workforce on furlough leave.
-Many of the remaining workforce, have been sent home to continue with their duties.
+Again a significant proportion of workforces look likely to be furloughed.
+Meanwhile, many of the remaining workforce, will be working from home to continue with their duties.

 Furloughing employees and having others work from home presents a number of challenges, not least how to ensure that, should they hopefully return to work, their skills remain sharp and their motivation to succeed continues to be high.

 In this piece, we look at how best to manage lines of communication with the two groups of employees no longer onsite; the home-workers and those on furlough leave, even those who may find they do not have a job to come back to.

 It goes without saying that those working from home will require more regular and comprehensive management to ensure their productivity isn’t diminished by their new, albeit temporary working arrangements.
 Central to this management is communications.

 How and when communications happen with home-workers will often be determined by the evolving government response to the pandemic and subsequent shifts in market behaviour.
 Both require constant analyses of the strategic and business impact on your organisation, the conclusions of which should be shared with these workers on either a weekly basis, or ad hoc where developments are significant.

 Though it may seem unusual to share sensitive information with such frequency, it is critical to use every tool at your disposal to engage employees who are physically removed from the business.
 Keeping them updated with the organisation’s real-time position is a powerful method of ensuring optimal engagement.
 How this information is shared will depend on the nature of your business and what has proved successful so far, but video conferences and written correspondence have both been found to be effective.